marcelourquiza70/Desafio-Final-Angular/README.md

 # Bookstore

+Projeto Final do módulo Angular do Bootcamp Santander da DIO.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.2, but it was updated to version 15.2.0
-Projeto Final do mósulo Angular do Bootcamo Santander da DIO

 ## Development server